 - The thumbnail associated with your chapter (i.e, the image that gets displayed for your chapter when you load your model in View or publish it outside of the BioDigital Human)

-If you'd like to update only your starting position or only your chapter's thumbnail, click on the arrow next to Capture and select Capture Position Only or Capture Thumbnail Only.
+If you would like to update only your starting position or only your chapter's thumbnail, click on the arrow next to Capture and select Capture Position Only or Capture Thumbnail Only.